redis/redis-doc/topics/expire.md

 ## Example

-Ok let's start with the problem:
+OK, let's start with the problem:

     SET a 100
     OK